The Right Way to Prepare Oatmeal and 5 Tips for Making It Better

 Microwave: Combine 1 cup water (or nonfat or low-fat milk), 1/2 cup oats and a pinch of salt (if desired) in a 2-cup microwavable bowl.
 Microwave on High for 2 1/2 to 3 minutes.
 Stir before serving.

-Steel-cut oats are toasted and cut oat groats—the oat kernel that has been removed from the husk.
+Steel-cut oats are toasted and cut oat groats–the oat kernel that has been removed from the husk.
+It's not difficult to cook steel-cut oats, but they do take a little bit more time.
 They are sometimes labeled "Irish oatmeal."

-Stovetop: Bring 1 cup water (or nonfat or low-fat milk) and a pinch of salt (if desired) to a boil in a small saucepan.
+Stove top: Bring 1 cup water or milk and a pinch of salt (if desired) to a boil in a small saucepan.
 Stir in 1/4 cup oats and reduce heat to low; cook, stirring occasionally, until the oats are the desired texture, 20 to 30 minutes.

 Pictured Recipe: Chocolate Banana Oatmeal